-The core courses, specialization coursework, and externship are sequenced across various terms.
-Doctoral candidates in the year-round cohort take one core course per term during the academic year and two to three courses in the summer.
-Doctoral candidates in the summer cohort take two courses each summer and conduct research, participate in practica or externships, or enroll in online courses during the academic year.
-Courses are offered in a variety of formats, including hybrid (a blend of classroom and computer-based learning), weekends, or weekday evenings.
-It is expected that students will typically complete the 6o-credit program and dissertation within a four- to six-year period.
+The core courses, specialization coursework, and externship are sequenced across the terms of enrollment.
+Doctoral candidates in a year-round cohort take one or two courses during each term on campus, in sequence, starting in one summer and ending the following summer.
+Doctoral candidates in a summer cohort take two core courses each summer on campus, and conduct research, participate in practica or externships, or enroll in their specialization or elective courses (hybrid or online) during the academic year (falls, winters, springs).
+Core courses are offered in an intensive or hybrid format, with pre-and post-course assignments required.
+It is expected that students will complete the 6o-credit degree within three to six years, depending on their cohort model.
 The total time taken to complete the degree may not exceed eight years.